-NOTICE: The request or dispute can only be filed with us if we processed your MVR Background Report for a company you were seeking employment with.
-We CANNOT process disputes if the MVR Background Report was processed by another company or directly by the State DMV.
+NOTICE: The request or dispute can only be filed with us if we processed your MVR Background Report for a company you were seeking employment or insurance with.
+We CANNOT process disputes if the MVR Background Report was processed by another company or directly by the State DMV or FMCSA.
 We DO NOT provide personal MVRs therefore you must contact the State DMV directly for any issues on your record.

 If you are NOT listed in our system you will NOT receive a response from us regarding your request and you must contact the State DMV or FMCSA regarding your records.

-The applicant must identify the dispute.
+The applicant must identify the report or dispute.
 A dispute is any challenge or claim that information on the completed mvr background check report is inaccurate or incomplete.

 MVRcheck will examine and review the relevant information, and determine whether any discrepancies are the result of an action or omission.
 If so, we will assist in correcting, updating or deleting the information.

-Once a dispute request has been received, MVRCheck will notify the company who requested your mvr driving record.
+Once a report request or dispute request has been received, MVRCheck will notify the company who requested your mvr driving record.
 The potential employer will be aware that you have initiated a dispute regarding information on your mvr background report and they will be updated accordingly.

-During the dispute process, MVRCheck will re-investigate all the items in question by contacting the source of the disputed information.
-Per the FCRA, MVRcheck has 30 days from the date the dispute was received to complete the dispute process.
+During the dispute request process, MVRCheck will re-investigate all the items in question by contacting the source of the disputed information.
+If the dispute is valid, MVRcheck has 30 days from the date the dispute was received to complete the dispute process.